Tinky2013/POMDP-Solver/README.md

 ***

 Here's the code base of algorthm that can solve POMDPs, for example, PBVI (Point Based Value Iteration).
-This project will continuously update.
+The project will continuously update.

 **File Organization**